thanh-taro/leaflet-heatmap/README.md

 You can find an example in `example`.
 It's good enough to know how to use this plugin.

 ## License
-Leaflet.Editable is released under the MIT licence.
+This is released under the MIT licence.